dkw-aau/qse/README.md

 ```
 ## Software Setup and Experiments (with Docker)

+### With Script:
+We have prepared shell scripts in the [scripts](https://github.com/Kashif-Rabbani/shacl/tree/main/scripts) directory to smoothly run the experiments.
 Assuming you are in the project's directory, and docker is installed in your machine, run the following commands:

 ```